Minimalist Living Tips For Healthy Cell Phone Use In Everyday Life

 I am guilty of carrying my phone in my front pocket.
 I cringe when I see people talking on the phone with it wedged under a baseball cap pressing against their ears and faces.
 The ghetto Bluetooth may prove to be dangerous one day.

-I have also seen women carry their phones in their bras but in most cases, women can carry their phones in their purses to avoid exposure to radiation.
+I have also seen women carry their phones in their bras, but in most cases, women can take their phones in their purses to avoid radiation exposure.

-I believe everyone should avoid carrying phones on their bodies as little as possible.
-Remember cell phones are powerful transceivers.
-They are constantly sending and receiving signals whether in use or not.
+Everyone should avoid carrying phones on their bodies as little as possible.
+Remember, cell phones are potent transceivers.
+They constantly send and receive signals, whether in use or not.

-Constant exposure to radiation is a cause for concern.
+Constant radiation exposure is a cause for concern.
 Have you ever seen an X-ray technician stay and chat with you during the X-ray?
 HELL NO!
 LOL.

-There is evidence in younger women that normal developing breast Cancer and impaired fertility in men may be linked to cell phone radiation.
+There is evidence in younger women that typically developing breast Cancer and impaired fertility in men may be linked to cell phone radiation.
 Why take the risk?

 2. Go Hand Free and Not Pressed Against Your face

-Actually taking phone calls is becoming less of a practice nowadays.
-When taking a call I suggest you use a Bluetooth headset to lessen your exposure to radiation.
+Taking phone calls is becoming less common nowadays.
+I suggest using a Bluetooth headset to lessen your radiation exposure.

 Have you ever read the legal terms presented on your phone?
 Of course, you have not.
 Neither have I until recently.
-The companies have protected themselves and you should too.
+The companies have protected themselves, and you should have, too.

 iPhone (Settings > General > About > Legal > RF Exposure).